Recent Theoretical Advances in Non-Convex Optimization: Higher-Order Methods

 Next we go to offline version that works with sum of functions \eqref{eq:f_finite_sum}.

-\dk{where $f_i(x)$ has Lipschitz continuous Hessian.} In this regime we have $\dk{m}$ functions and hence classic CR needs to compute $O(\dk{m}\varepsilon^{-3/2})$ Hessians.
-To reduce it in papers \cite{kohler2017sub,xu2020newton} authors used subsampled gradient and subsampled Hessian, which achieve $\tilde{O}(\dk{m} \varepsilon^{-3/2} \wedge \varepsilon^{-7/2})$ gradient complexity and $\tilde{O}(\dk{m} \varepsilon^{-3/2} \wedge \varepsilon^{-5/2})$ Hessian complexity similarly to the previous section.
+\dk{where $f_i(x)$ has Lipschitz continuous Hessian.} In this regime we have $m$ functions and hence classic CR needs to compute $O(m\varepsilon^{-3/2})$ Hessians.
+To reduce it in papers \cite{kohler2017sub,xu2020newton} authors used subsampled gradient and subsampled Hessian, which achieve $\tilde{O}(m \varepsilon^{-3/2} \wedge \varepsilon^{-7/2})$ gradient complexity and $\tilde{O}(m \varepsilon^{-3/2} \wedge \varepsilon^{-5/2})$ Hessian complexity similarly to the previous section.
 Next appears many articles with different stochastic variance-reduced cubic(SVRC) methods.
 To collect this results in one place we add a table \eduard{(see Table~\ref{tab:second_vr_methods})} with the convergence rates, where $a \wedge b = \eduard{\min\{a, b\}}$.

-So, as a result, we have a method that may works efficiently with the big sum by using stochastic nature but also it uses Hessian information to escape saddles more effectively and arrive at to better local minimum.
-This statement is also proved by experiments in \cite{xu2020second, osawa2018second,martens2010deep,park2020combining}.
-In these works, authors make experiments for different second-order methods and show how in practice they compete with the first-order methods without second-order information.
-The main conclusions in these papers are that second-order methods find deeper local minima and escape saddle-points, they are more stable to hyperparameters, sub-sampling accelerate computations and parallelization of such methods.
-Hence, second-order may be competitive in practice with first-order methods.
+As a result, we have a method that not only works efficiently with the big sum by utilizing stochastic nature, but also employs Hessian information to escape saddles more effectively and arrive at to better local minimum.
+This statement is supported by the experiments described in \cite{xu2020second, osawa2018second,martens2010deep,park2020combining}.
+The authors of these papers experiment with various second-order methods and show how they compete with first-order methods without any second-order information in practice.
+These papers' main conclusions are that second-order methods find deeper local minima and avoid saddle-points.
+They are more robust when hyperparameters are used.
+Subsampling speeds up computations and allows for the parallelization of such methods.
+As a result, second-order methods may be competitive with first-order methods in practice.